 How about finding a place to live?
-Several apartment buildings and condominimum associations in South Florida will deny rental applications of prospective tenants who have criminal records.
+Several apartment buildings and condominimum associations in Miami-Dade County will deny rental applications of prospective tenants who have criminal records.
 Since criminal records are available online, any landlord or property manager can view your entire criminal history with a few clicks of a mouse.
 If you are looking to buy a home, homeowners' associations may reject prospective buyers with criminal records.

 Need a special type of license for your job?
 Before the State of Florida will issue a professional license, a background check will be conducted.
 If you have an arrest record, your request for a state license can be denied.
 While there are some agencies that are entitled to sealed or expunged records, many licensing agencies are not, therefore you may be able to deny your arrest on your license application if your record has been cleaned.